mcfrith/local-rearrangements/README.md

 - `-y HEIGHT`:  maximum height in pixels.

+- `-Z PERCENT`: zoom-out percentage.
+The pictures include left and right flanks of each rearrangement, and each flank length is `PERCENT`% of the rearranged region length.

 - `-z FILE`: read a file with zoom-out percentages.
-The pictures include left and right flanks of each rearrangement, and by default the flank length is 50% of the rearranged region length.
-A zoom file should have lines like this:
+The file should have lines like this:

         chr5 79750308 20